 In addition, if your car is a little too noisy for your taste, there are a few aftermarket solutions available.
 As one example, you can install sound-deadening material inside the cabin and even under the hood.
 These patches of material are designed to absorb sound waves and make your ride much quieter.
 In other words, don't automatically assume you need to trade your car in for a high-end luxury car if you simply want less road noise.

-For more information about auto body problems and other related topics, follow the links on the next page.
+For more information about auto body problems and other related topics, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Driverless Cars Will Work

 - How Automotive Production Lines Work

 - Will car repairs in the future financially cripple you?